Wednesday, May 8, 2024

 and thank you for joining me today!

-Happy Birthday Andy
+Happy Birthday Alasdair

 Materials required for this card are:

-Card Stock: basic white, early espresso
+Card Stock: basic black & white

 Hope you liked today's card.
 If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.